pcolby/dokit/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=pcolby_dokit&metric=bugs)](https://sonarcloud.io/summary/new_code?id=pcolby_dokit)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=pcolby_dokit&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=pcolby_dokit)

-QtPokit is a cross-platform [Qt][] library, and console application for accessing [Pokit][] measuring devices.
-The QtPokit library is intended to be suitable for other projects - the console application is really just an extensive example to demonstrate the library's use.
-In particular, a GUI application using the QtPokit library would be most welcome ;)
+Dokit is a set of cross-platform, open source tools for accessing [Pokit][] measuring devices.
+It consists if primarily three components:

+1. `QtPokit` cross-platform [Qt][] library - used extensively by the applications below, but also easily re-usable under the [LGPL][]; and
+2. dokit CLI console application demonstrating most of the features of [QtPokit]; and
+3. Dokit GUI application - currently in very early stages of development.

 Most [Pokit Meter][] and [Pokit Pro][] functions are supported, including the multimeter, oscilloscope and data logger functions.
 The one real feature missing currently is